 Activities for Children's Books

 My kids adore Supertato, actually I do too, I think Sue Hendra might well be my favourite author for kids books!
-A couple of months back I went to a session at my local Children’s Centre that had some Supertato activities on and i overheard them saying that they’d had a bit of a hard time finding any Supertato resources online s I figured I’d write up my own.
+This post was inspired by a session I went to at my local Children’s Centre that had some Supertato activities on and I overheard the staff saying that they’d had a bit of a hard time finding any Supertato resources online so I figured I’d write up my own.

 These would all be fun to do as extension activities for the book and or just as a way of keeping the fun going – in fact while I was looking for a picture for this my daughter ran over and started yelling ‘it’s Supertato, it’s Supertato!’

 You’ll find lots of ideas here suitable for preschoolers and EYFS as well as KS1 and of course lots that you can do at home with your child too!

 My kids enjoyed reading Supertato as preschoolers but it’s still a popular book while my daughter has moved through infants school so I hope that it’s a resource that you’ll return to again over the years.

 With the cold weather starting to settle in I thought it would be good to share something a little seasonal to keep the kids occupied if you don’t fancy braving the outdoor weather.
 The arctic has got to be as cold as it gets and these arctic animal crafts for kids are all super cute!
 Hopefully there’ll be some in here that you kids will love too.
 There are lots of arctic animal crafts for toddlers and preschoolers in this list but lots are suitable for school age kids too, just take a look through and find the ones which are best suited to your child.